 For instance, two operators emerge from our analysis as being particularly suitable for applications where we need to reason about propositional formulas: max-pooling, with the constraint that the coordinates of all embeddings are upper-bounded by some constant $z$, and the Hadamard operator (i.e.\ the component-wise product), with the constraint that all coordinates are non-negative.
-Our results also provide lessons for the design of Graph Neural Networks (GNN), in settings where such networks are used for learning to reason.
-For instance, GNNs typically aggregate the messages coming from their neighbours by averaging them.
-In such cases, we find that GNNs can only capture logical reasoning if the node embeddings are essentially binary.
-Finally, our lower bounds on the required dimensionality of epistemic embeddings offer support for modular approaches (e.g.\ representing what we know about each entity of interest by a separate vector, rather than using a single vector to represent our overall epistemic state).
-For instance, an important open challenge in Natural Language Processing is to design models that can reason about text beyond the paragraph level (i.e.\ beyond the maximal input length of standard transformer models).
-Combining text fragments by pooling paragraph embeddings (e.g.\ representing different paragraphs or fields from the same document, or representing information obtained from different sources) would require a prohibitively high dimensionality, if we want these embeddings to capture epistemic states in a faithful way.